johnwargo/word-clock-neomatrix-wifi-desktop/world-clock-neomatrix-wifi-desktop/readme.md

-# World Clock NeoMatrix 8x8 Wi-Fi
+# World Clock NeoMatrix - Arduino Code

 This folder contains the Arduino source code for the project.

-##